Make the best protein baked oats with drink wholesome.

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-Another reason why drink wholesome is perfect for pudding is that it is sweetened with monk fruit.
+Another reason why drink wholesome is perfect for baked protein oats is that it is sweetened with monk fruit.
 Monk fruit, also known as lo han guo, is a small, melon-like round fruit native to Southeast Asia.
 It is turned into a sweetener by removing the seeds and skin, crushing the fruit, and collecting the juice, which is then dried into a powder.
 Monk fruit sweetener is sweet like sugar, unlike the artificial sweeteners and stevias used to sweeten most protein powders.
 Artificial sweeteners and stevia have an awful bitter aftertaste because they activate bitter taste receptors in addition to sweet taste receptors.
 They may be sugar-free, but they will ruin your oats.
 Now without further ado, here is my favorite protein powder baked oats recipe.

 How to make protein baked oats.